AztecProtocol/aztec-v1/packages/documentation/styleguide/categories/WebSDK/ZkAsset/deposit.md

 ## Examples
 ### Convert 50 ERC20 tokens into zero-knowledge notes, owned by the user.
-Place your Ethereum address in the `user` variable
 ```js
 // Get the injected address
 const userAddress = '';